ishwarhegde01/Bioactivity-Prediction-Model/README.md

 ## Detailed Workflow

 ### 1. Data Preparation
 In the first notebook, the dataset is imported from the `data` folder, and a dataframe is created for training.
-Preprocessing steps are performed to clean and organize the data.
+Preprocessing steps are performed to clean and organize the data efficiently.

 ### 2. Exploratory Data Analysis
 In the second notebook, various visualizations and calculations are performed to evaluate the dataset.
 Lipinski descriptors are calculated to analyze drug-likeness properties of the compounds.